This week, we have an excerpt from our book Busting the Interest Rate Lies. It comes from “Savvy Home Buyer’s Guide,” which is part of the book.

 Prosperity Economics takes into consideration the big picture and the whole truth about your money!
 To learn more about Prosperity Economics, read our Ultimate Guide to Financial Planning Myths.
 To learn more, we invite you to download Partners for Prosperity’s complimentary Prosperity Accelerator Pack, which includes Kim D. H. Butler’s FREE ebook (only available on this website), Financial Planning Has Failed.

-Kim D. H. Butler is known as a truth-telling financial author, thought-leader, and advisor.
+Kim D. H. Butler is known as a truth-telling financial author, thought leader, and guide.
 Kim and her company, Partners for Prosperity, have taught thousands of people how to build sustainable wealth without Wall Street risks and worries.